david672orford/pub-tools/docs/subapp-khplayer.md

 some participants are connected by Zoom.
 These instructions apply to Ubuntu Linux 22.04.

+## Install OBS Studio

+    $ sudo add-apt-repository ppa:obsproject/obs-studio
+    $ sudo apt install obs-studio

-The KH Player module communicates with OBS over websocket.
+The KH Player module communicates with OBS over a websocket.
 You will need to use OBS version 2.8 or later.
-To pair them, open OBS and enable the websocket plugin.
-Note the port and password.
-Then open **instance/config.py** in a text editor and add this:

-    OBS_WEBSOCKET = {
-      'hostname': 'localhost',
-      'port': 4455,
-      'password': 'secret',
-      }

-Replace *secret* with the password you set for the Websocket plugin in OBS.
+Enable the websocket plugin in **Tools** → **Websocket Server Settings**.
+If KH Player cannot find your OBS configuration to get the websocket port and password, set OBS\_WEBSOCKET in config.py using the example in sample-config.py.

+## Test Run

 Start the Pub-Tools web server: